 We have been using Golden Fluid Acrylics for a few years now and absolutely love them.
 These paints are highly intense permanent colors for indoor use.
 The flow is like a thick cream so these paints will give you a perfect line every single time without any fuss.
 There is no loss of pigment when mixed with another medium which is another reason why we enjoy using them so much.

-When shopping for your paints, be sure to read the back labels for any instructions or warnings.
+When shopping for your acrylic paints, be sure to read the back labels for any instructions or warnings.
 Labels tell you how paints will blend and how they will cover.
 Some paints are opaque and others are for light washes.
 This is important!
 You don't want to accidentally buy the wrong coverage.
-In the example below you can see how each color has a different level of coverage.
+In the example below, you can see how each color has a different level of coverage.

 We found that some paints need shaking before use, especially the iridescent colors if they have been sitting for a while.
 We can't say enough about the iridescent pigments!
 The colors are simply stunning.
-Below is a sample of some galaxy jewelry we hand painted using the gold and bronze iridescent colors.
+Below is a sample of some galaxy jewelry we hand painted using the Golden fluid acrylic gold and bronze iridescent colors.

 Golden Fluid Acrylic paints are produced using lightfast pigments and contain no fillers or extenders.
-Lightfastness describes how resistant to fading a product is when exposed to light so if you are a professional artist there is no need to worry about integrity over time.
+Lightfastness describes how resistant to fading a product is when exposed to light so if you are a professional artist there is no need to worry about losing paint integrity over time.
 These paints allow for smooth flowing applications while retaining color intensity, tinting strength, film integrity, and adhesion.

 If you are a rock painter then these paints are for you!
 Here we used Cadmium Red and Carbon Black to paint these ladybug rocks.
 The coverage and easy way to paint small lines is so simple!
 The paint goes right into those little crevasses with ease.